 • Wander along the Bruce Trail, Canada’s oldest and longest footpath and a four-season haven for hikers.
 This spring, head to one of the many Hamilton and Halton conservation areas that offer access to the trail.

-• Take in Hamilton’s many waterfalls on a waterfall walk.
+• Take in Hamilton’s many hiking trails on a waterfall walk.
 Courtesy of its location along the Niagara Escarpment, a landmark ridge that runs through Southern Ontario, Hamilton and its environs are home to over 100 waterfalls.
 Hikers have endless options for single and multi-day hikes that put these stunners front and centre.

 2. Pull the Bike out of Storage